Jonathan-Garcia1/zillow_porperty_values/Readme.md

 ## 3. Data Acquisition and Preparation
 - **Data Sources:**
-    The primary source of data for this project is the Zillow database.
-Data will be obtained via SQL queries, Specifically using the `predictions_2017` and  `properties_2017` tables.
+    1. **Zillow Database:** The primary source of property data will be the Zillow database.
+Data will be obtained via SQL queries, specifically using the `predictions_2017` and `properties_2017` tables.

+    2. **US Census Data:** To enrich our dataset with county and state-level information, we will use US Census data.
+This data will provide mapping for FIPS codes to county and state names, as the Zillow database does not contain this geographical information.

 - **Data Collection:**
     `predictions_2017` (pred) table to filter properties that underwent transactions in 2017. then left join with the `properties_2017` (prop) table to acquire the following key attributes: